 Settler of Catan – Ages: 10+ (8 or 9 year olds may enjoy playing, depending on patience level), Players: 3-4 unless you buy an 5-6 player expansion, Cooperative: no

 Do you have any favorite fun games for kids I should take a look at?
-What is your favorite board game for toddlers, preschoolers or big kids?
+What is your favorite board game for families?
 I’d love to hear your suggestions!